-Finally, BSA appreciates your efforts to ensure that the Delaware Personal Data Privacy Act creates privacy protections that are interoperable with protections created in other state privacy laws.
+Finally, BSA appreciates your efforts to align of many of HB1201's provisions with the Connecticut Data Privacy Act (CTDPA).
+BSA supported the Connecticut privacy law and consumer privacy laws adopted in Colorado and Virginia, which build on the same structural model of privacy legislation enacted in Connecticut.
 Privacy laws around the world need to be consistent enough that they are interoperable, so that consumers understand how their rights change across jurisdictions and businesses can readily map obligations imposed by a new law against their existing obligations under other laws.